 I experimented with so many different ways to make gluten-free vegan shortbread cookies, using different types of flours, and it was so hard to get the texture right.

-I eventually discovered that the best combination was ground almonds (almond meal) and brown rice flour.
+I eventually discovered that the best combination was ground almonds (almond meal or almond flour) and brown rice flour.
 The ground almonds create that essential crumbly, melt-in-your-mouth texture, whilst the brown rice flour creates a crispy, crunchy texture.
+You honestly won’t be able to believe that this shortbread contains no butter!

 You need to use brown rice flour, not white rice flour, which creates a soft cookie (like my Sugar Cookies) rather than a crunchy one.